Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Preliminaries on matroids, codes, and ideals

 In particular, if $M=(E,\cB(M))$ is a matroid, then

 For a vector ${\bf a}=(a_1,\ldots,a_{|E|}) \in \NN^{|E|}$, we set $x^{{\bf a}}:=\prod_{e \in E} x_e^{a_e}$.
 It follows that

+We conclude this section by recalling the definitions of initial degrees and the Waldschmidt constant of an ideal.

-The {\em initial degree} of a finitely generated graded module $M=\oplus_{i\ge 0}M_i$ over any positively graded ring, denoted $\alpha(M)$,\footnote{In these pages, the graded ring is the ring of polynomials in several variables with coefficients in a field, with standard grading given by the degree.} is the smallest $i$ for which $M_i\neq 0$; in other words, it is the smallest degree of a generator of $M$.
-Sometimes, this is called the $\alpha$-invariant.
+\begin{Definition} Let $S$ be a positively graded ring and let $M=\oplus_{i\ge 0}M_i$ be a finitely generated graded module over $S$.
+The {\em initial degree} of $M$, denoted $\alpha(M)$, is the smallest $i$ for which $M_i\neq 0$; in other words, it is the smallest degree of a generator of $M$.